RodriguesJA/Cjejuni_Cattle_MI/README.md

 The work is a collaboration between the MDHHS and the [Manning Lab](https://manninglab.natsci.msu.edu/) at Michigan State University.

 ## Data Availability:
-Sequences are available at BioProjects , and new MLSTs identified in this study have been deposited to [PubMLST](https://pubmlst.org/) with the designations of ST.
-As the publication describes, a [Microreact Link]() is available to view the phylogeographic analysis.
+*Campylobacter jejuni* sequences derived from cattle were deposited in NCBI under BioProject PRJNA1023301.
+BioProjects PRJNA305291, PRJNA368990, and PRJNA951423 contain *C.jejuni* sequences derived from humans.
+New MLSTs identified in this study have been deposited to [PubMLST](https://pubmlst.org/) with the designations of ST 13471.
+As the publication describes, Microreact Links are available to view the [phylogeographic analysis in Michigan]() and the [global ST-982 cg-MLST analysis]().

 ## Key Features:
 - Raw Data Management